 The benchmark for the banking book interest rate sensitivity is the cumulative 12-month NII impact of a rate shock as prescribed by ALCO.
-The parallel rate shocks are calibrated in local and foreign currency, considering both the current and historic interest rates in Botswana.
+The parallel rate shocks are calibrated in local and foreign currency, taking into account both the current and historic interest rates in Botswana.